 A few weeks ago our co-founder and CEO sent an email expressing Tablet’s support for the Black Lives Matter movement and our condemnation of police brutality.
 He also acknowledged where we can improve as a company, and stated our intention to be more vocal both within and without when it comes to issues of race and intolerance.
 Some of the replies we received were downright nauseating.
-We probably shouldn’t have been, but we were surprised by the level of hatred and bile.
+We probably shouldn’t have been, but we were surprised by the level of hatred.
 As a travel company, our entire premise is based on bringing different types of people together in different types of places.
 It’s based on curiosity, openness, and empathy.
 It’s based on sensitivity and appreciation of the world’s cultures.
 That’s what side we’ve always been on.

 If you have questions about availability or reopening dates for the hotels below, contact our Travel Specialists.

 Greenport, New York

 Long Island contains multitudes, from Brooklyn and Queens (technically) to the Hamptons, and beyond.
 The relatively sleepy North Fork certainly qualifies as beyond — Greenport, once a fishing village, is now an upscale haven for travelers from the city, and the heart of the Long Island wine country.
 It’s also, as you’ll have noticed, home to the Menhaden, a stylish and self-assured 16-room boutique hotel, set right on Front Street, at one end of Greenport’s compact main drag.